cloudspannerecosystem/scheduled-backups/README.md

 Cloud Monitoring API is still under alpha, so we would recommend using GCP console to create the alerting policies.

-The easist way is to go to Logs-based Metrics under Cloud Logging and for each user-defined metric, there is an option `Create alert from metric`.
+The easiest way is to go to Logs-based Metrics under Cloud Logging and for each user-defined metric, there is an option `Create alert from metric`.
 From there, we can choose `Aggregrator`, such as `sum` or `mean`, for the target metric, and define what the condition of triggering an alert is, e.g., any time series